 Rooms: 11 cabins / AC

-Voted “The World’s Operator of the Year for 2015” and the “Best Australian Liveaboard” by readers of Australasia Dive Log, you could argue that there’s no one better to host you for a three, four or seven-night diving cruise.
+Voted as the “Best Australian Liveaboard” by readers of Australasia Dive Log, you could argue that there’s no one better to host you for a three, four or seven-night diving cruise.

 Offering state of the art rooms with air conditioning, private bathroom, wardrobe, and ample storage, the Spirit of Freedom aims to provide guests with a premier experience both above and below Australia’s waters.
 You’ll feel right at home when settling in after a full day of diving.
 While you’re not in the cabin, lounge on the deck on a beanbag or grab a drink from the bar.